Chart Color Schemes

 Abbotsford was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Abbotsford's cultural diversity was notable, with 24.8% speaking a language other than English at home and 35.9% born overseas.
-Christianity dominated religiously, at 25.7%.
-Judaism showed slight overrepresentation, 0.9% vs Greater Melbourne's 0.8%.
+Abbotsford's cultural diversity was found to be higher than most local areas, with 24.8% of residents speaking a language other than English at home and 35.9% born overseas.
+The predominant religion in Abbotsford was Christianity, accounting for 25.7% of the population.
+However, Judaism showed significant overrepresentation, comprising 0.9% compared to the Greater Melbourne average of 1.0%.

 Frequently Asked Questions - Diversity